5.4.1.1 - Human Trafficking: Enslaved Thai Garment Workers of El Monte

 1. Have students read and complete the Garment Industry Pyramid Structure Worksheet.

-2. Facilitate a brief class discussion on the garment industry pyramid structure.
+2. Facilitate a class discussion on the garment industry pyramid structure by asking the following questions:

-Write an essay about a current or recent case of labor exploitation.
-Conduct research on the example you chose, and include the following in your essay:
+3. Have students write an essay about a current or recent case of labor exploitation.
+Have them conduct research and include the following components in their essays:

 1. Summary: What happened or is happening in the example you selected?